AMogiley/yp3rit/README.md

 # yp3rit
-need to install nmap and masscan first then start:
+Need to install nmap and masscan first then start: sudo apt -y install nmap sudo apt -y install masscan sudo bash install.sh

-sudo bash install.sh
+Then put shodan api key in line 9

-then put shodan api key in line 42, 81 and 70 sory for this someday i will fix it.
+Script for ip scan with masscan, nmap nse scripts for FTP, SSH, SSL, MySQL and vuln scan.

-Script for ip scan with masscan, nmap nse scripts for FTP, SSH, SSL, MySQL and vuln scan. shodan search IP's by youre query and may test if it is honeypot.
+Shodan search IP's by youre query and may test if it is honeypot.